mbaroukh/reactnative-calc/README.md

 ### [Redux](http://redux.js.org/index.html)

 In this app, I uses Redux for state management.
-There are some more like [Mobx](http://mobxjs.github.io/mobx/) or [Reflux](https://github.com/reflux/refluxjs).

 Redux works nice because of React hability to update only what changed on the view.

-I's easy to understand and to use.
+It's easy to understand and to easy use.
-Don't know what will happened when the application grows.
+But for now, I don't know what will happened when the application grows.

-The biggest benefit is the ability to test reducers that are simple functions.
+For me, the biggest benefit is the ability to test reducers that are simple functions.
 (ex : [keypress](app/reducers/keypress.js))

+Note: There are other state management libs like [Mobx](http://mobxjs.github.io/mobx/) or [Reflux](https://github.com/reflux/refluxjs).
+To be tried in some futur projects.

 ### ES2015